 - d.
 Established simplex frequencies on repeater output channels may be retained. - e.
 In view of the important public relations aspect of amateur satellite activities, it was decided at the IARU Region 1 Conference in Miskolc Tapolca (1978) that: - i.
 AMSAT will be allowed to use the band 145.8 146.0 MHz for amateur satellite activity. - ii.
 This decision was re-confirmed at the IARU Region 1 Conference in Brighton (1981). - iii. see also footnote p - f.
 No unmanned stations shall use the all-mode segment, except for linear transponders and ARDF beacons.
-(Tel Aviv 1996, San Marino 2002) - g.
-Attention is drawn to section 1.1. point iii of these Bandplan notes! - h.
-Unmanned packet radio stations and digital access points are allowed in the segment 144.800 -144.9625 MHz, provided they are fully compatible with 12.5kHz channel spacing.
-Any other unmanned packet radio outside of this frequency range must cease operation. - i.
+(Tel Aviv 1996, San Marino 2002) - i.
 This segment is for simplex use only with no Digital Voice gateways.
 Embedded data traffic is allowed along with digital voice.
-Digital Voice users should check that the channel is not in use by FM. - j.
+Digital Voice users should check that the channel is not in use by FM.

+j.
 Amateur Satellite Linear Transponder down-links.
 Subject to agreement with Region-2 and Region-3